gregv12/fluxtion-server/docs/architecture/object_pooling.md

 # Object pooling architecture

-This document describes how the Fluxtion Server object pool works under the hood.
+This document describes how the Mongoose Server object pool works under the hood.
 It is intended for developers who need a deeper understanding of reference counting, pooling queues, partitions, and integration points with the runtime.